 Unlike equal pay, which refers to paying a man and a woman the same amount for the same, or similar work, a pay gap is the difference in average pay between men and women in an organisation in a specific time period.
 It is the result of gender imbalance – having more women in junior roles or fewer women in senior roles, relative to men.
 This means having a pay gap is likely to persist until organisations have a balanced representation of men and women at every level – something we are passionate about addressing.
 We are confident, however, that men and women are paid equally for doing the same job at Adare.

 To determine the gender pay gap, the difference between the mean and median hourly rates of pay that men and female colleagues receive has to be calculated.
 The mean pay gap is the difference between average hourly earnings of men and women.
 The median pay gap is the difference between the mid points in the ranges of hourly earnings of men and women.
 It takes all salaries in the sample, lines them up in order from lowest to highest, and picks the middle salary.

 Adare SEC’s Mean and Median Gender Pay Gap

 Adare’s mean gender pay gap is 19.75% and its median gender pay gap is 17%.
-This shows a slight improvement since the lasting reporting from April 2018.
+This shows a slight improvement since our previous years Gender Pay gap report.
 Within Adare, there were more men at senior levels and a significantly larger proportion of women in our more junior roles in April 2018.
 This means our average male salary at that given time (mean and median) was higher than our average female salary.